webapis/ai-sdlc-orchestrator/docs/implementation-plan.md

               │     └─▶ Phase 5 (retry/escalation — reuses interrupt mechanism)
               └─▶ Phase 4 (GitHub integration)
                     └─▶ Phase 6 (backend + API)
+                          ├─▶ Phase 7 (minimal Web UI — inspect + approve)
-                          └─▶ Phase 7 (observability)
+                          └─▶ Phase 8 (observability)
-                                └─▶ Phase 8 (hardening + multi-project)
+                                └─▶ Phase 9 (hardening + multi-project)
-                                      └─▶ Phase 9 (multi-tenant, ADO, Web UI)
+                                      └─▶ Phase 10 (multi-tenant, ADO, full Web UI)
 ```

 Phases 3 and 4 can run in parallel once Phase 2 is done — they touch different parts of the system (interrupt handling vs. VCS I/O).
 Phase 5 depends on Phase 3's interrupt mechanism, not on Phase 4.
+Phase 7 depends only on Phase 6's approval endpoint (6.4) — it can proceed in parallel with Phase 8, since neither depends on the other.

 ---